Psychology supports a multiple mentorship model for advising. Within the department, students have the following advisors:

 Over the course of your time in our department, you will interact with many other faculty, staff, and students.
 While they carry no formal "advisor" title, any of these members of our community might provide you with valuable insights about your academic journey.

-Psychology Department advising is supplemented by support from Undergraduate Advising and Research Academic Advising Directors, the Residential Education dormitory staff, and many other potential advisors.
+Psychology Department advising is supplemented by support from Undergraduate Advising Directors (UAD) and many other potential advisors.
 We encourage our students to reach out to advisors and mentors from across the University to develop a robust support network.